EnsembleGovServices/kamodo-sunpy/docs/kamodo-tutorial/04-Kamodofying Data.md

     result = ser_interpolated.reindex(t)
     return result
 ```

+!!! note
+    The above interpolator assumes the input is a pandas time series.
+Again, this is the prerogative of the interpolator author and is not a kamodo requirement.

 Now we can evaluate $\rho(t)$ for *any* time within the domain of the original data (return `NaN` otherwise).